namitasathish/Spam-Mail-Prediction/README.md

 - This focuses on classifying email messages as either spam or ham (non-spam) using ML.
 - The primary model used for classification is a logistic regression model trained on TF-IDF features of the email text.
+- The aim here is to findout and filter out unwanted spam mails